Topology

 --env Is Required

-Sigil does not guess a default environment for topology-aware work.
+Sigil does not guess a default environment for topology-aware or selected-config work.

 Use: